 How Products were Selected:

-Products were selected to represent those commonly sold and/or available nationally in the U.S. and Canada.
-ConsumerLab.com purchased products on the open market through retail stores, on-line retailers or direct sales.
+Selected products represent those commonly sold and/or available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, or direct sales companies.
 Products were not accepted directly from manufacturers.

 Testing Methods: